-Why Small Scale hydro ?water
+Why Small Scale hydro ?

 Small-scale hydropower is one of the most cost-effective and reliable energy technologies to be considered for